 How to practice

-This exercise is ideal for busy couples who need a reliable forum for maintenance and alignment.
+This exercise is ideal for busy couples who need a reliable forum for alignment.
+For a ready-made template, see the Relationship check-in template at /resources/check-in-template.

 7. Imago Relationship Dialogue (Mirroring, Validation, Empathy)